hicso21/TMDB/README.md

-This is a copy of TMDB for practice the skills
+This is a copy of TMDB for practice the skills.
+Stack: React, Redux, Node, Express, MongoDB, Mongoose, Material UI, JWT.